spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/01-aws.md

 </Tabs.TabPane>
 </Tabs>

-# Add IAM Policies At Node Level:
+# Global Role Additional Policies:

-There will be situations where policies need to be added at the node level rather than the cluster level.
-For instance, the EBS storage pack requires Roles to be present at the node level rather than the cluster level.
+There will be situations where additional Node Level policies needs to be added to your deployment.
+For instance, the EBS storage pack requires Roles to be present at the node level.
 For such scenarios in the cloud account page, after validation of the credentials, `Add IAM policies` are enabled where you can specify additional Role ARNs which need to be attached.
+This policy will be attached to all the clusters that are launched with this specific Cloud Account.

 # Deploying an AWS Cluster